Guide last updated by Alice Tyson, November 2019

 (J.O n° 146 du 26 juin 1999 page 9377)

-In France there are two separate court systems; the judicial system (which comprises civil and criminal courts and is known as l'ordre judiciaire) and the administrative system.
-A diagram showing the hierachy of the civil and criminal courts in the judicial system is available on the Ministry of Justice website at www.justice.gouv.fr/organisation-de-la-justice-10031/lordre-judiciaire-10033/.
-Appeals from the courts of first instance are heard by one of appeal courts (Cours d'appel) and then the highest court in the system; the Cour de Cassation.
+In France there are two court systems; the judicial system (which comprises civil and criminal courts and is known as l'ordre judiciaire) and the administrative system.
+A diagram of the French court system is available on the Ministry of Justice website.
+In civil and criminal cases, appeals from the courts of first instance are heard by one of the appeal courts (Cours d'appel) and then the highest court in the system; the Cour de Cassation.
 Administrative cases are heard initially in the Tribunal Administratif and may go on appeal to the Cour Administrative d’appel.
 The highest administrative court is the Conseil d’Etat.

 The Constitutional Council (Conseil Constitutionnel) is concerned with the constitutionality of legislation and the regularity of elections.
 It sits outside of the two court systems mentioned above.